While one person may choose to withdraw from their social circles for a while, another may choose to surround themselves with friends and family.

 The best way to support someone through the grieving process is to let them know that you are always available for them.
 Keep in regular contact, meet them socially once a week, talk to them and share memories and stories.

 Listen to their experiences of the grieving process and do not assume that they are coping just because there are no outward signs of grief.
 Everyone grieves differently, and their process is as real and important to them as your own.

-If you are feeling overwhelmed due to loss or bereavement, or know someone who is grieving and would benefit from talking with a professional, contact our dedicated psychologist Brisbane team at CFHP for help and guidance along this path.
+If you are feeling overwhelmed due to loss or bereavement, or know someone who is grieving and would benefit from talking with a professional, contact our dedicated team of psychologists at CFHP for help and guidance along this path.

 Take Action Today

 Take the first step and contact us today.